turingschool/backend-curriculum-site/module3/lessons/getting_started_with_fetch.md

 Check it out in the browser.

-We know `console.log`s are quick, but what if that second one was a network request that was going to take a second or two?
+We know `console.log`s are quick, but what if that second one was a function making a network request that was going to take a second or two?
 The third `console.log` would not run until the previous line of code was executed.
 This presents a problem on the front-end.

 <!-- insert quote from jhun on need for speed -->